Community Calendar — Oct. 16-Dec. 17

 Saturday, Oct.
 23

 The Northeast Missouri Genealogical Society will hold their fourth meeting of the year at 10 a.m.
 Saturday, Oct.
-23, at Fiddlestiks Restaurant, 8945 U.S. 36 in Hannibal.
+23, at Fiddlestiks Restaurant, 8945 U.S. 36 (on the outer road) in Hannibal.

 The Hannibal Arts Council will feature a Halloween-themed Make and Take project featuring a “h-OWL-o-ween” pinecone owl from 5-7 p.m. at 105 S. Main St.